tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 ```

 Use the unit `hostapd@.service` to turn the network card into an access point.
 The unit `dhcpd4@.service`
 will start the DHCP server.
-Start both services by passing the WIFI interface device name `wlan0`
+Start both services by passing the WIFI interface device name `wlan0`.
 ```bash
 sudo systemctl start hostapd@wlan0.service sudo systemctl start dhcpd4@wlan0.service
 ```

-Check if the wireless interface is assigned the IP
+Check if the wireless interface is assigned the IP.
 ```bash
 ip addr show wlan0
 ```